wandasyahputra/web-mobile/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 This project create for fullfill assessment from [tokopedia](https://www.tokopedia.com).

-Demo of this project can be fine on [here](https://tokpedfraction.herokuapp.com/)
+Demo of this project can be find on [here](https://tokpedfraction.herokuapp.com/)

 ## Getting Started